 Smaller solar - electric solutions can be installed on coastal ships, river boats and recreational vessels.
 For example the EMP Tonbo solar electric hybrid propulsion or hybrid power ferry will be suitable for use on lakes, bays and rivers.
 It will be possible for this vessel to be powerd by the stored energy in batteries alone in same cases thus it will be able to operate quietly and emission free.
 EMP is also working on a urban eco-solar commuter ferry called the Medaka.

 These types of vessels are ideal for urban waterways where noise pollution is an issue especially during the evenings.
 Both the Tonbo & Medaka will use advanced power management technology which allows onboard batteries to be rapidly charged when the vessels are at the pier or wharf.

 At this stage the Tonbo and Medaka designs use solar power as the main source of renewable energy, but the possibility incorporating wind power into the designs is currently being studied.

-The future of green shipping is here today and Eco Marine Power aims to be at the forefront of this green marine revolution!
-Let's work together to protect our oceans and waterways!
+The future of green shipping is here today and Eco Marine Power is at the forefront of this green marine revolution!

 (Aquarius MRE System & EnergySail are trademarks of Eco Marine Power Co.
 Ltd.)